Skip To The Main Content

 Qualified candidates must be a high school senior or above.
 Candidates must have general knowledge of Parks & Recreation fundamentals, must be able to enforce Department and Town polices, rules, and safety regulations for participants.
 A comparable amount of training, education or experience can be substituted for the minimum qualifications.

 Flexible schedule is required.
-Salary: $15.90 - $25.44 per hour DOQ/E.
+Salary: $15.90 - $19.00 per hour DOQ/E.

 Open until filled.
-Submit resume to Town of Surfside, Human Resources at 9293 Harding Avenue Surfside, FL 33154; e-mail to hr@townofsurfsidefl.gov, or fax to (305) 715-0002.
+E-mail resume to: hr@townofsurfsidefl.gov, or fax to (305) 715-0002.

 The Town of Surfside is an Equal Opportunity / Drug Free Workplace Employer.
 Veterans’ preference will be awarded under applicable Florida Law.
 All resumes are subject to Florida Public Records Laws.